Friday, May 28, 2021

 4. Finally, as a medical treatment, only a physician can prescribe a medical treatment.

 5. Another option is to regulate them as an addictive drug.
-A drug that is more harmful to the population than alcohol, nicotine, cocaine or other highly addictive drugs.
-If you deal in one of these drugs without guaranteeing it's purity, under a doctor's care, you go to jail.
+A drug that is more prevalent than, and for adolescents potentially as harmful as alcohol, nicotine, cocaine or other highly addictive drugs.
+If you deal in one of these drugs without guaranteeing its purity, under a doctor's care, you go to jail.

 6. The last resort is that we should treat these feeds as intellectual food that must be regulated and have proven safety like we do for GMO foods.
 They must be regulated, transparent (what did you filter? what did you add? why did you do it?), registered and reviewed.